Ashish2030/awesome-github-profile-readme-templates/maneprajakta.md

 - 🔭 I’m currently working on will be sharing once done .
 - 🌱 I’m currently learning OpenCv and Deep Learning concpets and implementations.
 - 👯 I’m looking to collaborate on OpenCv projects .
-- 💬 Ask me about Learning path for Machine Learning and Data Analyst.
+- 💬 Ask me about Learning path in Machine Learning and Data Analyst.
 - 📫 How to reach me: mail at prajakta916mane1@gmail.com

 ## Can Help You With :star: :star:  :